SavitaR0207/Fraud-Detection/README.md

-# **Fraud Detection with Supervised Learning**
+# **Fraud Detection in credit card transactions**

-The project aims to develop a baseline fraud detection system to identify potentially fraudulent credit card transactions.
-Utilising supervised learning techniques, this project serves as a foundational model for understanding and addressing credit card fraud issues faced by financial institutions.
+This project seeks to design a foundational fraud detection system to identify suspicious credit card transactions.
+By employing supervised learning techniques, it establishes a critical framework to address and mitigate the challenges of credit card fraud faced by financial institutions.

-## If you find this project useful, please consider giving it a star ⭐ on GitHub.
-Contributions are also welcome!

 ![alt text](<Fraud Detection.png>)